National Science Foundation

 Grant in 2022

-Alienbyte specializes in providing medical images and corresponding labels essential for the advanced analysis of human and animal anatomy, as well as for training artificial intelligence algorithms.
-The company has developed a web application that features a user-friendly interface and tools for annotating three-dimensional tomographic images.
-By incorporating artificial intelligence and algorithmic techniques, Alienbyte enhances the efficiency of the labeling process, thereby increasing the utility of medical images for researchers, healthcare professionals, and patients.
-This focus on innovative labeling solutions positions Alienbyte as a valuable resource in the medical imaging field.
+Alienbyte specializes in the provision of medical images and their corresponding labels, essential for advanced analysis of human and animal anatomy as well as for training artificial intelligence algorithms.
+The company has developed a web application that facilitates the labeling of three-dimensional tomographic images.
+This application includes a user-friendly web interface and tools for creating and managing labels, enhanced by artificial intelligence-assisted labeling techniques.
+By employing algorithmic methods, Alienbyte aims to streamline the labeling process, thereby increasing the utility of medical images for researchers, healthcare professionals, and patients.

 Reselute